BrianKeith-fivetalent/Alexandria/readme.txt

 Branch Notes:
 1. FTS Internal - Internal Documentation Standards and Templates
-2. CrimeDEX - Setup monitoring, alerting, and reboot actions on a Debian server
+2. CrimeDEX - Setup monitoring, alerting, and reboot actions on a Debian server 3.
+4. FTSprojWorkDocs - Internal POC Project for using TWO domains for Workdocs and setting up a one way trust between them for testing.